innobead/kubefire/README.md

 KubeFire is to create and manage Kubernetes clusters running on FireCracker microVMs via **weaveworks/ignite**.

-- No need to have KVM qocws image for rootfs and kernel.
-Ignite uses independent rootfs and kernel from OCI images.
+- Uses independent rootfs and kernel from OCI images instead of traditional VM images like qcow2, vhd, etc
-- Ignite uses container managment engine like docker or containerd to manage Firecracker processes running in containers.
+- Uses containerd to manage Firecracker processes
-- Have different bootstappers to provision Kubernetes clusters like Kubeadm, K3s, and SUSE Skuba.
+- Have different cluster bootstappers to provision Kubernetes clusters like Kubeadm, K3s, and SUSE Skuba
+- Supports deploying clusters on different architectures like X86_64/AMD64 and ARM64/AARCH64

 # Getting Started